Latest news from OnFife

 The service was originally offered short-term when the libraries were still closed to the public but staff were able to go back into the buildings and in just three weeks in July nearly 3700 bags of up to 10 books were collected.

 It came to an end when the branches started to re-open last month.
-However, as customers are saying they are still keen to use Connect & Collect so we've brought it back, with orders now being taken for first collections from Monday 28 September.
+However, as customers are saying they are still keen to use Connect & Collect so we've brought it back.
+You can order your books now.

-Currently 24 OnFife libraries – more than two-thirds of branches – are open again for people to return books, browse the shelves or use the computers, and Valleyfield Library will open on Tuesday, 29 September.
+Currently 25 OnFife libraries – more than two-thirds of branches – are open again for people to return books, browse the shelves or use the computers.

 Find out more about Connect & Collect here.